wakkihaya/gatortrader/application/gatortrader/README.md

 * tests/
 * views/

+## Creating the MYSQL database

-### 7. Move into "models" and install mysql:
+### 1. Move into "models" and install mysql:
 ```
 sudo apt-get update
 sudo apt-get install mysql-server
 ```

-### 8. Make a note of the root password you choose to use.
+### 2. Make a note of the root password you choose to use.

+### 3. Check the mysql version with this command:
+`mysql --version`
+	* You should see output like this:
+`Ver 14.14 Distrib 5.7.27, for Linux (x86_64) using  EditLine wrapper`
+	* If your Distrib version number is less than 5.7.6, then you should initialize the data directory by running:
+`sudo mysql_install_db`

+### 4. Check the mysql service status with this command:
+`service mysql status`
+	* If the output is `Unknown job: mysql`, then start the mysql service with this command:
+`sudo service mysql start`

+### 5. Login into the mysql cli with this command:
+`mysql -u root -p`

 # Express Project Structure

 This project root directory shall contain all code for the GatorTrader express project separated into subfolders.
-The structure contains the following files and subdirectories:
+The structure contains the following root files and subdirectories:

 ## Root Project Files